Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 `jasper_04044` is probably our username!
 For the password, I just went with `password` as a test.

 Let's make the client now in Python.
-I make some code to `StressTest` but I comment it out for now.
+I make some code to call `StressTest` too but I comment it out for now.
+I mainly want to see what `GetSeed` does.

 <details>
 <Summary><b>Click to expand client.py</b></Summary>